 With a traditional loan, the repayments are calculated using amortization.
 Each repayment contains a portion that covers the interest due and a portion that pays the loan principal a little more each time.
 Payments on hard money loans are interest-only payments.
 Then, at the end of the loan term, the borrower pays the principal owed in a lump sum.

 With traditional home loans, the money is issued by banks, financial institutions, or lenders.
-Hard money lenders or private investors usually issue hard money loans.
+Hard money lenders or private money lending usually issue hard money loans.
 Mortgage lenders and banks must adhere to strict regulations.
 These can inhibit lending for real estate investment deals (even great ones).
 On the other hand, hard money lenders aren’t constrained by those same regulations and can make decisions based on sound business sense.

 The approval process for hard money loans is generally faster—significantly faster—than the conventional loan process.
 This makes sense for investors who need to act quickly in a short period.
 In most situations, a hard money loan can be funded in as little as 7-10 days, sometimes less.